Alzheimer’s and Journaling: Expressive Writing for Coping

 Material QualityImpacts ease of writing and durability

-Size & WeightDetermines portability and comfort during use
+Size & WeightDetermines portability and during use

 Page LayoutCan accommodate personal preferences (lined, blank, etc.)